,h3

 Opening a restaurant can be very full on for all involved and testing everything at once can leave little room to properly evaluate and action changes.
 By staggering the opening of your restaurant and serving up just your breakfast, brunch, lunch, or evening menus on different days, you can ensure fewer stones are left unturned.
 Each menu is properly tested, your staff experience service throughout the day and you have plenty of time to properly debrief after each session.

-Who should attend your soft opening?
+Who should attend your soft opening invitations?

 You could leave it to chance and rely on people wandering in off the street to test your wares and if you do, loitering outside with samples can help to lure people in.
 Another strategy is to invite different groups of people along to different soft opening days or if you’re staging a shorter soft opening, you could invite a mix of groups along at once.
+Inviting local businesses is a strategic approach to building community relationships and fostering support during these events.

 friends and family soft opening